pepcape/NPGR003-25/08-Fireworks/README.md

 **Output values** - they should be in sync with the **input values of the fragment shader**.
-Note that `fWorld` is the original world space coordinates (before the "view" and "projection" transformations) for shading (I know, shading is not a big deal in Fireworks but you do not need to turn it on).
+Note that `fWorld` is the original world space coordinates (before the "view" and "projection" transformations) for shading (I know, shading is not a big deal in Fireworks, but you do not need to turn it on).
 ```glsl
 out vec3 fColor;
 out vec2 fTxt;